 The huge downfall in Indian beekeeping industry is to withstand with the harsh conditions for maintaining ample strength of honeybee colonies in which pollen supply and honey is no more for feeding.
 Due to the frequent inclement weather especially in winters and summers where temperature fluctuates below or above sub-optimal level in temperate and tropical regions bee flora is inaccessible.
 The scantiness of the bee diet is aggravated in several parts of our country where dearth periods take a bit longer as compared to other parts which leads to the dwindling eye vision and even death of bee colonies.
 Thus greater care is required in management of apiary (DeGrandi-Hoffman et al., 2008, Sihag et al., 2011).
 Despite the number of options available, the most convenient is migration of honey bee colonies but it require lots of labour, time, money, and also exposing them to a variety of biotic and abiotic stressors, and the other option being is to feed the bee colonies with rich supplements of artificial diet so that the process of brood rearing can be enhanced and strength of colonies is maintained (Saffari et al., 2006).
-Scientists have come up with the diverse artificial diets and their effect on various colony parameters were observed (Hendriksma et al 2011a).
+Scientists have come up with the diverse artificial diets and their effect on various colony parameters were observed (Hendriksma et al., 2011a).
 The number of other sophisticated methods have also been devised through tedious processes to rear honey bee larvae in the laboratory by revamping the dietary needs, in which royal jelly was diluted with an aqueous solution of glucose along with fructose.
 Hendriksma et al 2011b also opined that the importance of fungi as a substrate for nutrition such as yeast in the artificial sourcing for larvae of several close groups, but was replaced with vitamin B and polyunsaturated fatty acids in later stage.
-The unicellular fungi such as yeast was also employed for artificial dietary source to the larvae population, (Aupinel et al., 2005) but was later on exempted by several researchers without a reduction in individual survival rates (Genersch et al., 2005; Genersch et al., 2006).
+The unicellular fungi such as yeast were also employed for artificial dietary source to the larvae population, (Aupinel et al., 2005) but was later on exempted by several researchers without a reduction in individual survival rates (Genersch et al., 2005; Genersch et al., 2006).
 The yeast has been also habituated as differentiating agent for female castes, due to the phagostimulatory or nourishing effects (Aizen et al 2009).
-The readily available vitamin formulation (Moritz et al., 2010) were also accustomed apart from the yeast using as an nutritional source for enriching larval diet, which did not affect larval weight or mortality significantly.
+The readily available vitamin formulation (Moritz et al., 2010) was also accustomed apart from the yeast using as a nutritional source for enriching larval diet, which did not affect larval weight or mortality significantly.

 Keeping the losses of the bee industry into consideration due to the unprecedented bad colony performance, in this review effect of various diet formulations fed to bee colonies during dearth periods have been assessed to measure the colony parameters like brood rearing, bee strength, number of bee covered frames and its impact on microbes present in gut of the honey bees so that suitable sourcing of food and pollen substitute can be developed to improve beekeeping practice globally.